 Many cyclists see the descent as a reward after the effort.
 We grit our teeth on the climb, we "let ourselves flow" on the descent.
 And often, we approach it in tourist mode.

-Pidcock reminds us of a simple truth: If you really want to improve your cycling skills, you can no longer ignore the descent..
+Pidcock reminds us of a simple truth: if you really want to improve your cycling, you can no longer ignore the descent.

 Because in a race, a cyclosportive, a serious training: